Citrin deficiency: Monitoring

 An increase in plasma citrulline and serum pancreatic secretory trypsin inhibitor may indicate an onset of AACD, which should prompt medical treatment.

 Management and treatment

-Aside from liver transplantation, there is currently no cure for citrin deficiency.
+Except for liver transplantation, there is currently no cure for citrin deficiency.
 Dietary management with a low carbohydrate, high protein, high fat diet is considered as first-line management for patients.
 Treatment with MCT has also been reported to improve or resolve some symptoms associated with citrin deficiency by rapidly providing energy to the liver.

 All patients should refrain from consuming high-carbohydrate meals or alcohol, as they may trigger metabolic decompensation and may lead to AACD.

 The specific management and treatment for each phenotype are detailed below:

 NICCD

 Dietary therapy is the mainstay treatment for NICCD.
 The use of MCT supplemented formula has been reported to improve symptoms associated with NICCD.
 MCT-enriched formula is frequently prescribed to NICCD patients, and for patients complicated with galactosemia, a lactose-free formula supplemented with MCT is recommended.
 Restricting lactose has also been reported to improve symptoms associated with NICCD.
 Fat-soluble vitamins (vitamins A, D, E, K) may sometimes be prescribed to patients.